The Role of a Caregiver for Long Term Care

 A caregiver is the person providing care to someone with a chronic illness or disability.
 A caregiver may be an unpaid family member, friend, volunteer, or a paid provider of home and community care.

-In the past the responsibility of a caregiver almost exclusively belonged to women, today men make up 39% of caregivers (2.).
+While in the past the responsibility of a caregiver almost exclusively belonged to women, today men make up 39% of caregivers (2.).

 Plan for you Long Term Care now, and avoid being a burden to a loved one in the future!